• Overview

 One Another

 A decade went by before I visited again, in February of 2025.
-A lot of things had changed: a new generation of kids had come up in the scene, less scared of being outwardly queer or trans.
-New venues and art galleries had opened up (there is a techno scene in Karachi now!), and with it, a bigger audience for contemporary art.
+I spent most of my time in the Sindh capital, and the remaining part in Hunza valley in the Karakoram mountains, along with a few friends from Karachi.
+In Karachi, lot of things had changed: a new generation of kids had come up in the scene, less scared of being outwardly queer or trans.
+New venues and art galleries had opened up (there is a techno scene in Karachi now), and with it, a bigger audience for contemporary art.
 A friend of a friend started an all-women soccer team.
 My friends said it was baby steps.

 A decade went by before I visited again, in February of 2025.
-A lot of things had changed: a new generation of kids had come up in the scene, less scared of being outwardly queer or trans.
-New venues and art galleries had opened up (there is a techno scene in Karachi now!), and with it, a bigger audience for contemporary art.
+I spent most of my time in the Sindh capital, and the remaining part in Hunza valley in the Karakoram mountains, along with a few friends from Karachi.
+In Karachi, lot of things had changed: a new generation of kids had come up in the scene, less scared of being outwardly queer or trans.
+New venues and art galleries had opened up (there is a techno scene in Karachi now), and with it, a bigger audience for contemporary art.
 A friend of a friend started an all-women soccer team.
 My friends said it was baby steps.